Leland Cott, FAIA LEED AP

 After earning his Bachelor of Architecture degree, Lee served for two years as a volunteer architect in the Peace Corps, designing and building rural schools in Colombia, South America.
 His experience was captured in “Bottle Caps, Manure and Architecture,” an article by the editor of Progressive Architecture magazine.
-Upon his return to the US, Lee earned his Master of Architecture from the Harvard Graduate School of Design and shortly thereafter co-founded Bruner/Cott.
+Upon his return to the US, Lee earned his Master of Architecture from the Harvard Graduate School of Design and shortly thereafter co-founded Bruner/Cott with Simeon.

 Lee’s design for his first private residence, in Weston, Massachusetts, was widely published and was featured on the cover of Architectural Record Houses of the Year in 1977.
 His early work with the company centered on the design of both market-rate and affordable housing.
 Washington Elms Housing in Cambridge and Mystic View Housing in Somerville are credited with changing the paradigm for the design of public housing in Massachusetts in the mid-1980s.
 His interests soon expanded to Boston’s growing commercial market, and the two office buildings at 20 & 21 Custom House Street and the Burberry, Ltd. building in the Back Bay are two notable successes.

 Lee was the principal-in-charge for numerous campus projects including those at Harvard, MIT, and Boston University.
 He was especially interested in the large-scale rehabilitation of mid-twentieth century modern buildings such as Harvard’s Peabody Terrace Graduate Student Housing and Boston University’s School of Law tower and addition.
 These led to campus preservation and development plans, lectures, national conference presentations, and a Brutalism design blog series for Metropolis called “Icon or Eyesore?”